LeeGriffin/fremontbridgebikecrossinng/README.md

 Um it's all in R and it pulls data right from the Seattle data api (https://data.seattle.gov)

 There are a couple different tangents going on, but the end results compares ridership by day in 2019 to 2020.
-With actual daily counts as well as the trendlines.
+With actual daily counts as well as some stuff on trends.

 A few things that I took away from this are:
   1. More people commuted into seattle in 2020 than out of seattle via bike (spoiler alert)